OscarPetr/database/README.md

 `entries: object` → Queries your locale database with one or more entries passed as an argument.

 `callback: function(err, data)` → If your query was not successful, the *err* parameter will inform you in your project console.
 On the other hand if your query was successful, your can work with the parameter *data* further in your callback function.
-The parameter *data* will only return the first one found in you database.
+The parameter *data* will only return the first found object in you database.

 ```javascript
 db.query({key: value, ...}, (err, data) => {